gigidzz/devops/README.md

 Docker & Docker Compose

-(Optional) Ansible & WSL2

 2. Running the App
 # Build and run all services in detached mode
 make build
 make up

-# OR in development mode
-make dev

 3. Access Services